-Participating centers and award amounts will be made based on an evaluation criterion that reflect the applicant's ability to deliver strong support to underserved small business groups and communities through strong partnerships with community-based organizations and trusted community messengers.
-Preference will be given to centers that propose robust training curriculums.
+Grantmaking entities and award amounts will be made based on an evaluation criterion that reflect the applicant's ability to deliver strong support to underserved small business groups and communities through strong partnerships with community-based organizations and trusted community messengers.
 CalOSBA reserves the right to take past performance and 2021-22 TAEP funding allocations into consideration when making funding decisions.